Work-from-Home Guide: 25 Tips for Being Productive

 Companies often allow employees to work in a remote environment.
 It can take time for individuals to transition from working in person with their colleagues to working from home.
 Reviewing a work-from-home guide can help you maintain your productivity and relationships with members of your team while staying motivated to perform well in your role.

-In this article, we’ll discuss best practices for working from home including staying motivated, productive and healthy.
+In this article, we discuss the best practices for working from home including staying motivated, productive and healthy.

 Staying productive while working remotely

-It is important to set your working hours apart from your personal home time.
-For transparency, tell your manager when your working hours are when working from home and indicate on your calendar when you are available.
+Set your working hours apart from your personal home time.
+For transparency, tell your manager when your working hours are when working from home and indicate on your calendar when you're available.
+Check if your employer has core business hours that the company expects you to work.
+For instance, your supervisor may require you to work from 9 a.m. to 5 p.m. with a one-hour lunch break.
+If you have a flexible work schedule, then establish which times of the day are best for you.

 Here are a few tips on managing your daily schedule to optimize productivity: